Rutland Avenue Shared Path

 One-way trial

-To test how this proposal might impact the local area, the Town converted Rutland Avenue to one-way for a trial period of two weeks in early May, where the southbound lane was open to vehicles and the northbound lane was used as a cycling path.
+To test how this proposal might impact the local area, the Town converted Rutland Avenue to one-way for a trial period of two weeks in Mat 2023, where the southbound lane was open to vehicles and the northbound lane was used as a cycling path.
+Before and after the trial, the community was asked for their feedback about the one-way option.
+Full details of the one-way trial is available on Your Thoughts here.

 Frequently asked questions